 After-School Program Instructional Coach - Part-Time - Interim

 This is a part-time job.
-You must be available Monday-Thursdays throughout the school operating year from at least during 2-6:00.
+You must be available Monday-Thursday throughout the school operating year from at least during 2:00pm-6:00pm.

-Engage at-risk elementary school students in order to improve academic outcomes through intensive tutoring and positively affect social-emotional and character development.
+Engage at-risk students in order to improve academic outcomes through intensive tutoring and positively affect social-emotional and character development.
 Help to oversee a team to facilitate experiences in enrichment activities.

-Provide program services to actively participating 21st CCLC students and assisting the Program Site Coordinator in providing high-quality educational service programs.
+Provide program services to actively participating 21st Century students and assisting the Program Site Coordinator in providing high-quality educational service programs.
 Assist with parent and family education events and educational field trips.

 Create and implement fun and exciting activities planned to include all elementary age groups.